influxdata/telegraf/plugins/inputs/nvidia_smi/README.md

 # `nvidia-smi` Input Plugin

 This plugin uses a query on the [`nvidia-smi`](https://developer.nvidia.com/nvidia-system-management-interface) binary to pull GPU stats including memory and GPU usage, temp and other.
-On windows, `nvidia-smi` is generally located at "C:\Program Files\NVIDIA Corporation\NVSMI\nvidia-smi.exe"

 ### Configuration